lfph/sig-contributor-experience/FAQ.md

 These can be related to technology, community management and organisation of work, funding and enterpreneurship.

-You will learn first hand about industry pain points and will have the change to design and propose solutions.
+You will learn first hand about industry pain points and will have the change to design, propose, develop and implement solutions.

 #### Public Proof of Succes
 Working in a open source environment gives your successes visibility.